-We have designed and developed all of the elements of our Maestro System, except for the clinician programmer hardware, which uses a commercially available laptop computer.
-To date, all of the materials and components of the system used in our clinical trials are procured from qualified suppliers and contract manufacturers in accordance with our proprietary specifications.
-We use third parties to manufacture our Maestro System to minimize our capital investment, help control costs and take advantage of the expertise these third parties have in the large-scale production of medical devices.
-We do not currently plan to manufacture our Maestro System ourselves.
+We have designed and developed all of the elements of our Maestro Rechargeable System, except for the clinician programmer hardware, which uses a commercially available laptop computer.
+To date, all of the materials and components of the system are procured from qualified suppliers and contract manufacturers in accordance with our proprietary specifications.
+We use third parties to manufacture our Maestro Rechargeable System to minimize our capital investment, help control costs and take advantage of the expertise these third parties have in the large-scale production of medical devices.
+We do not currently plan to manufacture our Maestro Rechargeable System ourselves.
 All of our key manufacturers and suppliers have experience working with commercial implantable device systems, are ISO certified and are regularly audited by us.
 Our key manufacturers and suppliers have a demonstrated record of compliance with international regulatory requirements.

-We commenced commercialization of the Maestro Rechargeable System in Australia and the Middle East in the first half of 2012.
-We expect to increase our production volume slowly as we continue to bring the Maestro Rechargeable System to the Australian and Middle East markets through a controlled commercial launch.
-In the event that the Maestro Rechargeable System receives FDA approval or approval from additional select international markets, we expect to increase our production volume by a significant amount.
+We received FDA approval on January 14, 2015, and commenced commercialization of the Maestro Rechargeable System in the United States shortly thereafter.
+We expect to increase our production volume slowly as we bring the Maestro Rechargeable System to the United States and select international markets through a controlled commercial launch.
 Given that we rely primarily on third-party manufacturers and suppliers for the production of our products, our ability to increase production will depend upon the experience, certification levels and large scale production capabilities of our suppliers and manufacturers.
 Qualified suppliers and contract manufacturers have been and will continue to be selected to supply products on a commercial scale according to our proprietary specifications.
 We also intend to increase our inventory levels to support commercial forecasts as we expand our implanting centers.
-Our FDA approval process requires us to name and obtain approval for the suppliers of key components of our Maestro Rechargeable System.
+Our FDA approval process required us to name and obtain approval for the suppliers of key components of our Maestro Rechargeable System.

 Many of our parts are custom designed and as a result, we may not be able to quickly qualify and establish additional or replacement suppliers for the components of our Maestro Rechargeable System.
-A delay in the approval process with the FDA or other regulatory agencies in other international markets for our Maestro Rechargeable System as a result of the need to qualify or obtain alternate vendors for any of our components would delay our ability to sell and market the Maestro Rechargeable System and could have a material adverse effect on our business.
+Any new approvals of vendors required by the FDA or other regulatory agencies in other international markets for our Maestro Rechargeable System as a result of the need to qualify or obtain alternate vendors for any of our components would delay our ability to sell and market the Maestro Rechargeable System and could have a material adverse effect on our business.

-We believe that our current manufacturing and supply arrangements will be adequate to continue our controlled international commercial launch and our ongoing and planned clinical trials.
+We believe that our current manufacturing and supply arrangements will be adequate to continue our controlled commercial launch and our ongoing and planned clinical trials.
 In order to produce the Maestro Rechargeable System in the quantities we anticipate to meet future market demand, we will need our manufacturers and suppliers to increase, or scale up, manufacturing production and supply arrangements by a significant factor over the current level of production.
 There are technical challenges to scaling up manufacturing capacity and developing commercial-scale manufacturing facilities that may require the investment of substantial additional funds by our manufacturers and suppliers and hiring and retaining additional management and technical personnel who have the necessary experience.
-If our manufacturers or suppliers are unable to do so, we may not be able to meet the requirements for the launch of the product internationally or in the United Sates or to meet future demand, if at all.
-We may also represent only a small portion of our suppliers' or manufacturers' business and if they become capacity constrained they may choose to allocate their available resources to other customers that represent a larger portion of their business.
+If our manufacturers or suppliers are unable to do so, we may not be able to meet the requirements for the launch of the product in the United States or internationally or to meet future demand, if at all.
+We may also represent only a small portion of our suppliers' or manufacturers' business.
 We currently anticipate that we will continue to rely on third-party manufacturers and suppliers for the production of the Maestro Rechargeable System following commercialization.
 If we are unable to obtain a sufficient supply of our product, our revenue, business and financial prospects would be adversely affected.